Keatyi/budget-planner/README.md

 # 🦋 My Budget Planner

-A beautiful, offline-first personal budget planner that runs entirely in your browser — no accounts, no servers, no subscriptions.
+A clean, minimal monthly budget planner that runs entirely in the browser — no accounts, no servers, no subscriptions.

 🔗 **Live link: [keatyi.github.io/budget-planner](https://keatyi.github.io/budget-planner/)**